apvee/react-layout-kit/README.md

 ### Why asChild?

 The `asChild` prop allows the Box component to render as any HTML element or React component while preserving all its styling capabilities.
-This is powered by Radix UI's Slot component.
+This is powered by an internal high-performance Slot implementation.

 ### Basic asChild Usage